xzzhang2/xzzhang2.github.io/pages/pubs.md

 ---

 My research areas include political communication, digital journalism, digital public health campaigns, and human-machine communication, using computational methods (i.e., network analysis, text mining, and applied machine learning), online experiments, and comparative social surveys.
-My research focuses on how information and communication technologies influence people’s communicative behaviors in politics and health, and how these technologies are changing how news is produced and disseminated to audiences.
+My research focuses on how digital communication technologies influence people’s communicative behaviors in politics and health, and how these technologies are changing how news is produced and disseminated to audiences.

 <ul>
     <li><a href="#publications">1. publications</a></li>